BTNeandertha1/BTDiablo/README.md

 - Holy Shield Infinite Duration
 - Whirlwind Buff 50 (was 30%) Base Dmg and 17% Dmg Per Level (was 5%)
 - Removed Fist of Heavens cooldown
+- Iron Golem now has takes 70% less dmg across the board